 The best way to see all the amazing attractions that Iceland has to offer is by renting a car and driving yourself.
-A self-drive tour allows you to go at your own pace, and see everything on your list, with the freedom that you won’t get from a tour.
+A self-drive tour of 5 days in Iceland allows you to go at your own pace, and see everything on your list, with the freedom that you won’t get from a tour.

-That said, planning your itinerary comes with many questions like “When would be the best time to visit?”, “How will the weather be?”, “How much will it cost?”, “Will I be able to drive myself?” and “How many days should I stay to get the full Icelandic experience?”.
-Even if you’ve only got five days to visit the island you can still see some fantastic things.
-This 5-day self-drive itinerary will cover all the best stops for you to make on your short trip to Iceland.
+That said, planning your itinerary comes with many questions like “When would be the best time to visit?”, “How will the weather be?”, “How much will it cost?”, “Will I be able to drive myself?” and “Is 5 days in Iceland enough?”
+Even if you only have 5 days to visit the island you can still see some of the country’s top highlights.
+This Iceland in 5 days itinerary will cover all the best stops for you to make on your short trip to Iceland.

 Related links: Rent a car in Iceland